Mass Email: The 2023 Complete Guide (+10 Essential Strategies)

-There are two primary ways you can send your mass emails.
+There are two primary ways you can send your bulk email blasts.
 (The third would be to build your own platform and in the overwhelming majority of situations, there are lots of better ways to spend your time and money.)

 Here are the two different methods you can use to send mass emails and the pros and cons of each.

 1. Pasting a whole bunch of email addresses in the To, Cc, or Bcc field

 If you need to send 10 friends a completely identical email right now, with no personalization, no automated follow-ups, no analytics, and no plans to send future email “campaigns” to them based on the results — then, yeah, you can probably just go ahead and paste their addresses into the To, Cc, or Bcc field and let it rip.

 Otherwise, you’d benefit considerably from a different method.